 The goal of the Research Division is to link basic research with clinical care, leading to improved methods that ensure the quality, safety and efficacy of the blood and hematopoietic cell supply.
 The research program has multiple components, including clinical research, basic biological research, and translational research.

 The division is one of the leaders in the coordination of research projects developed for the advancement of transfusion medicine, including FDA required clinical trials for licensing new transfusion medicine-related products.
 These projects encompass a broad range of studies.
-They include the evaluation of new methods for processing and storing red blood cells (RBCs), platelets, and plasma, pathogen inactivation treatment of RBCs and platelets; and also the development and testing of new assays used in these evaluations.
+They include the evaluation of new methods for processing and storing red blood cells (RBCs), platelets, and plasma; pathogen inactivation treatment of RBCs and platelets; and the development and testing of new assays used in these evaluations.

 Currently, we are developing new methods to study the basic biology and regulation of adult stem cell proliferation and differentiation.
-Our aim is to link these studies with bioengineering processes that might allow us to develop blood cell products from stem cells.
+Our aim is to link these studies with bioengineering processes that might allow us to develop blood products from adult stem cells.
 There are two major areas of focus in our laboratories:

 - Pathogen inactivation of red blood cell and platelet products

-- Evaluation of lyophilized plasma and platelet products
+- Evaluation of lyophilized platelet products

 All studies are reviewed and approved by the Institutional Review Board of the University of Cincinnati Medical Center and Radiation Safety where applicable.
 Current Good Manufacturing Practices are followed in performance of all procedures, and the laboratory meets the standards of all sponsors as determined by on-site inspections.

 The Research Divisions findings have been published in prestigious, peer-reviewed, national and international journals.
 A few examples published in the last 5 years can be found below: